 NAFSA's Statement of Ethical Principles

-We will manifest the highest level of integrity in all our professional undertakings, dealing with others honestly and fairly, abiding by our commitments, and always acting in a manner that merits the trust and confidence others have placed in us.
+We work with others honestly and fairly, abide by our commitments, and always act in a manner that merits trust and confidence.

-We will follow all applicable laws and regulations and carefully and reflectively advise students and scholars regarding those laws and regulations.
-We will seek out appropriate guidance and advice when regulations appear contradictory, ambiguous, or confusing or when a situation is beyond our role or competency.
+We respect the rule of law.
+We follow applicable laws and regulations, respect international law, and carefully and reflectively advise and protect students and scholars regarding those laws and regulations.
+We will seek out appropriate guidance and advice when regulations appear contradictory, ambiguous, or confusing.

-We will demonstrate the appropriate level of transparency in dealings with individuals and organizations.
-In collaborations with other institutions and individuals we will proceed on the bases of equality and mutuality.
-Transactions with external providers of programs and services will be conducted professionally, always keeping the welfare of students foremost, and disclosing any potential conflicts of interests.
-We will provide faculty, staff, students, and scholars with the information they need to make good decisions about program participation and to facilitate their adjustment to the locales and cultures where they will study or work.
+We demonstrate the appropriate level of transparency in dealings with individuals and organizations, always keeping the welfare of students foremost, and disclosing any potential conflicts of interest.
+We will provide faculty, staff, students, and scholars with the information they need to make informed decisions about program participation and to facilitate their adjustment to the locales and cultures where they will study or work.